Thank you for agreeing to judge for the NAPfS monthly competitions!

 Currently, the competition is split into three classes: Class 1 – Novice, Class 2 – Intermediate, and Class 3 – Expert.
 Images are displayed digitally.

 The competition generally flows as follows:

 - The judge will receive a password protected link to the images to preview them about 4 days before the competition.

-- At the meeting, all images are previewed in a slide show for about 5 seconds each to allow the judge (and club members) to see them.
+- At the meeting, the images are previewed in a slide show for about 5 seconds each to allow the judge and club members to see them.

-- The images the judge selected for critique are then presented one at a time while the judge gives a critique and eliminates images they do not intend to give an award to.
+- The images the judge selected for critique are then presented one at a time while the judge provides comments and suggestions on the images.

 - The winners will be announced starting with the Honorable Mentions, then 3rd place, 2nd place, and 1st When each winning image is presented, the photographer owning it states their name and image title.
 Note the judge will have previously identified these winning images to the competition coordinator.